 Santa Ana High School Attendance Options

 Santa Ana has a very interesting school boundary map.
 Most cities or towns have one, maybe two high schools that service the entire area.
-There are six different Santa Ana high school attendance options and each one comes with its own boundary map and service areas.
+There are six different Santa Ana high school attendance options, each with its own boundary map and service areas.

 We will start at Valley High School.
 This high school covers most of the western side of Santa Ana.
 You will be attending Valley High School if you live within the borders created by W. Warner Ave, S. Bristol St., W. 17th St., and the Santa Ana River.
 The School covers 9th-12th grade and is part of the Santa Ana Unified School District.